petrohi/k155la3/content/posts/2022/tensil_zcu104_resnet.md

     -t sdcard/ultra_ram/
 ```

-You can skip the model compilation step and use the [`sdcard` directory](https://github.com/petrohi/tensil-zcu104-tutorial/tree/main/sdcard) in our GitHub repository.
+You can skip the model compilation step and use the `sdcard` [directory](https://github.com/petrohi/tensil-zcu104-tutorial/tree/main/sdcard) in our GitHub repository.

 We again, suggest you create a new Vitis workspace for the Ultra RAM design and follow the [steps above](#tensil-for-vitis-embedded-applications) to get the inference running.
 Make sure to uncomment the correct `MODEL_FILE_PATH` [definition](https://github.com/petrohi/tensil-zcu104-tutorial/blob/main/vitis/main.c#L18) for the newly created `*.tmodel` file.

 For the Ultra RAM solution we are getting an average of 170.16 frames per second, another meaningful improvement.
-This improvement is purely based on having larger on-chip memory.
+This improvement is based purely on having larger on-chip memory.
 With a small on-chip memory the Tensil compiler is forced to partition ResNet convolution layers into multiple load-compute-save blocks.
-This, in turn, requires that the activations are loaded multiple times since weights are loaded only once.
-(This is called weight-stationery ordering.
-In the future we plan to add an option for input-stationery ordering.)
+This, in turn, requires that the same input activations are loaded multiple times, assuming weights are loaded only once.
+This is called weight-stationary dataflow.
+In the future, we will add an option for input-stationary dataflow.
+With it, when partitioned, the input activations are loaded once and the same weights are loaded multiple times.

 The following diagram shows such partitioned compilation.
 Layer N has 2 stages.
 In each stage a unique subset of weights is loaded.
 Then, each stage is further split into 2 partitions.
 Partition is defined by the largest amount of weights, input and output activations, and intermediate results that fit local memory and accumulators.

 ![multi_stage](/media/2022/tensil_zcu104_resnet/multi_stage.svg)

 Having larger on-chip memory reduces this partitioning and, by extension, the need to load the same data multiple times.
-The following diagram shows how layer N now has 1 stage and 1 partition that fits larger local memory and accumulators allowing weights and activations to be loaded only once.
+The following diagram shows how layer N now has 1 stage and 1 partition that fits larger local memory and accumulators, which allows weights and activations to be loaded only once.

 ![single_stage](/media/2022/tensil_zcu104_resnet/single_stage.svg)

 ## Solutions with large local memory

-The final optimization is based on the same hardware design and Tensil architecture definition we created to support the Ultra RAM.
+The final optimization is based on the same hardware design and Tensil architecture we created to support the Ultra RAM.
 We will only change the Tensil compiler strategy.

-As we mentioned previously, the Tensil compiler, by default, assumes that model layers will be much larger in terms of its weights and activations size than the local memory available on the FPGA.
-This is definitely true for large models and for low-end FPGA devices.
-For small and medium sized models running on large FPGA devices there is a distinct possibility that local memory is large enough to contain the entire weights for each layer plus activations for the current and the previous layer in the model.
+As we mentioned previously, the Tensil compiler, by default, assumes that model is much larger in terms of its weights and activations than the local memory available on the FPGA.
+This is true for large models and for low-end FPGA devices.
+For small and medium sized models running on large FPGA devices there is a possibility that local memory is large enough to contain the weights plus input and output activations for each layer.

 To see if this strategy is worth trying, we first look at the output of Tensil compiler for the ZCU104 architecture with the Ultra RAM.

 ![compiler_summary](/media/2022/tensil_zcu104_resnet/compiler_summary.svg)

-The maximum number for stages and partitions being both 1 inform us that none of the layers were partitioned, or, in other words each layer’s weights and activations did fit in local memory.
+The maximum number for stages and partitions being both 1 inform us that none of the layers were partitioned, or, in other words, each layer’s weights and activations did fit in the local memory.
 Another way to guide this decision is to use the `--layers-summary true` option with the Tensil compiler, which will report the summary per each layer with local and accumulator utilization.

 ![layers_summary](/media/2022/tensil_zcu104_resnet/layers_summary.svg)